 I can’t say I have the answer to this.
 And I could hypothesize forever about how our consumer society seems to be in its twilight years.
 I could lament the major burden of organization, gift-giving and holiday festivities that seem to land in the laps of most wives and mothers I know.
 Either way, this holiday can be stressful as much as it can be lovely.
 In the era of COVID, this is even more pronounced as we see people throughout our country suffering in a way that none of us feel like we have the power to change at a societal level.
-Though to our credit, most of us did vote.
 It’s frustrating and stressful and also evokes guilt and gratitude for the safety and resources we do have.

-So, on that somber note, I can only share how I have adapted to motherhood, the responsibility I feel to make these holidays special for my son, and gift-giving to all the family and friends that I love …on an entrepreneur budget.
-So get ready for my list on nav.ing your Christmas spend while trying to express your love to people.
+Here’s how I have adapted to motherhood, the responsibility I feel to make these holidays special for my son, and gift-giving to all the family and friends that I love …on an entrepreneur’s budget.
+So get ready for my list on financially navigating your Christmas spend while trying to express your love to people.

 The first few years I was back in the United States after I lived abroad, (btw, the trick to a low-spend Christmas before Amazon was the gift-delivering beast it is now, was to just skip going home for the holidays), I was busy starting a business and settling into the cadence of an U.S. lifestyle, so my shopping was done predominantly from December 10 through December 23.
 I learned after a year or two that this was the sure-fire way to spend way more money than I wanted to during this season.